Personal relationships of Elvis Presley: The main women in his life

+Elvis had a brief relationship with then 18 year old actress Cheryl Holdridge in 1963, when they dated every night for a week.
+During this time he took her to the Los Angeles premiere of It Happened at the World's Fair.
+After the premiere, Elvis made a trip back to Memphis to spend time with his father before filming started on Viva Las Vegas.
+Upset that Elvis left suddenly without telling her, Holdridge sent Elvis an angry letter in which she scolded him for doing so.
+Amused that she cared for him as much as she did, Elvis sent a letter back to Holdridge that read "Sorry Cheesy!
+E.P." and a 20-pound mound of cheddar cheese ("Cheesy" was a nickname Cheryl earned while on The Mickey Mouse Club).
+In an interview with 'Teen Magazine, Holdridge confirmed the two were dating and stated "When I talk about going out with Elvis, I mean visiting him at his home for parties with his friends.
+Elvis can't go out because he's always recognized and it spoils his fun, so he invites friends up for the evening.
+A group of girls go up to the house, have dinner, listen to records, dance, and generally just have a quiet social evening."

 In her memoir, Ann-Margret (Presley's co-star in Viva Las Vegas) refers to Presley as her "soulmate", but very little is revealed about their long-rumored romance, only that "in a moment of tenderness" he bought her a round bed in hot pink colors.

 On the other hand, Elvis dated many female co-stars from his movies primarily for publicity purposes.
 17-year-old actress Lori Williams and the singer, for instance, went out together for a while "between the making of Roustabout and Kissin' Cousins."
 She says their "courtship was not some bizarre story.
 It was very sweet and Elvis was the perfect gentleman."
 She also claims that Ann-Margret "was the love of his life."
 Significantly, there was a great publicity campaign about the romance between Elvis and Ann-Margret during the 1963 filming of Viva Las Vegas and the following weeks, which helped to increase the popularity of the young Hollywood beauty.
 Ann-Margret remained close to Presley for the remainder of his life and also attended his funeral.